 It’s a sad fact that motorcycle crashes account for up to 80% of road crash fatalities on the nation’s roads.
 However motorcyclists who take the time to learn about bike handling and improve their defensive riding abilities can at least partly mitigate these dangers.

 That’s where practice at Track Time Thailand, where there’s a strong message that road safety has top priority, can make a big difference.
 That means practice on a closed track with no unexpected potholes, only one way traffic and no U turns.

-TT#5 on 27th February is the next opportunity for motorcyclists to take to the Kaeng Krachan Circuit, a purpose made racing track, to experience ‘speed with safety’ under the supervision of Track Time founder John Sinnaeve and his team of motorcycling experts.
+TT#6 on Sunday 13th June is the next opportunity for motorcyclists to take to the Kaeng Krachan Circuit, a purpose made racing track, to experience ‘speed with safety’ under the supervision of Track Time founder John Sinnaeve and his team of motorcycling experts.